jinoantony/gatsby-blog/content/blog/js/2023-09-28-bun-js-a-new-js-runtime/index.md

 }
 ```

 It's pretty simple to create an http server in Bun.
-The script need to make a default export with an object with a `port` and `fetch` function, it will automatically creates an http server listening on the specified port.
+The script needs to make a default export with an object with a `port` and `fetch` function, it will automatically creates an http server listening on the specified port.

 ```text
 Concurrency Level:      20